-COSTAATT is committed to supporting the holistic development and maximum attainment of all its students.
+COSTAATT is committed to supporting the holistic development of its students.
 Our Admissions Policy is premised on principles of access that aim to support student retention and success, as well as excellence in educational standards.

 As a learning community we recognize the dynamic nature of our activities, and strive in the spirit of our commitment to quality, to continuously review and improve admissions policies and practices.